FAQs

 Why aren’t we counting TetraPak?

-Because TetraPak is a multi-material packaging, and different parts enter different waste streams.
 The same applies to sandwich packaging, coffee cups, Pringles tubes and other similar products that have coating and/or don’t allow you to separate the different materials.

 Why are you working on plastic when climate change is the biggest threat?